pallets/flask/docs/api.rst

                 specify the function later by storing it in the :attr:`~flask.Flask.view_functions` dictionary with the
                 endpoint as key.
-`defaults`      A dictionary with defaults for this rule.
+`defaults`      A dictionary containing the defaults values for this rule.
 See the
                 example above for how defaults work.
 `subdomain`     specifies the rule for the subdomain in case subdomain
                 matching is in use.
 If not specified the default